pacuna/rails5-docker-alpine/README.md

 rails new . --database=postgresql
 ```

-Modify your database configuration to user the postgresql container configuration:
+Modify your database configuration to use the postgresql container configuration:

 ```yaml
 default: &default